AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 Musk:
 {:.small-caps.strong}

 > For sending people to Mars [it] definitely would be Interplanetary Transport System would be what we'd send people with, it could technically be done with a bunch of Falcon Heavy launches but you really wouldn't want to travel to Mars in a Dragon, the interior volume is roughly equivalent to that of a large car, so 3 months is a long time to spend on a car, and we [really] need to transport a lot of equipment there.
-So the first mission with people on it would [sort of] be the Heart of Gold Spaceship, so from a [time-based] standpoint we aspire to launch in late 2024 with an arrival in 2025, but that's optimistic [so I would stress] that that's aspiration and within the realm of possibility, but a lot of things need to go right.
-That said I don't think we'll [...] beyond that [...]
+So the first mission with people on it would [be with sort of] the Heart of Gold Spaceship[^heartofgold], so from a [time-based] standpoint we aspire to launch in late 2024 with an arrival in 2025, but that's optimistic [so I would stress] that that's aspiration and within the realm of possibility, but a lot of things need to go right.
+That said I don't think [we'll be significantly] beyond that [if it should go later].

+[^heartofgold]: Elon indicated that [he would like to name](https://www.youtube.com/watch?v=qp13ztMhwGU) the first ITS Spaceship the *Heart of Gold* in the main keynote, after one of the spaceships in Douglas Adams' *Hitchhiker's Guide to the Galaxy* [https://en.wikipedia.org/wiki/Technology_in_The_Hitchhiker%27s_Guide_to_the_Galaxy#Heart_of_Gold](https://en.wikipedia.org/wiki/Technology_in_The_Hitchhiker%27s_Guide_to_the_Galaxy#Heart_of_Gold)

 12:22
 {:.muted.smaller.right}
-Question Asker 7:
+Question Asker 7 (Washington Post):
 {:.small-caps.strong.right}

-> Leading up to today there was a lot of anticipation and then after the September 1st failure you started hearing concerns about saying you should be focused on Falcon 9 and commercial crew and getting astronauts to LEO and the station _{ISS}_ [...] coming up.
+> Leading up to today there was a lot of anticipation and then after the September 1st failure[^amso6failure] you started hearing concerns about saying you should be focused on Falcon 9 and commercial crew and getting astronauts to LEO and the station _{ISS}_ [...] coming up.
 I wonder if you could address those and what your response is to all that?
 {:.right}

+[^amso6failure]: Launch Vehicle failure of the Falcon 9 during a static fire prep [http://www.spacex.com/news/2016/09/01/anomaly-updates](http://www.spacex.com/news/2016/09/01/anomaly-updates)

 12:48
 {:.muted.smaller}
 Musk:
 {:.small-caps.strong}

 > I haven't actually [...]...
-I mean, less that 5% of SpaceX's resources are working on the Interplanetary Transport System, so it is very much a secondary or tertiary priority to [understanding] exactly what happened on the last mission _{AMOS6}_, <mark>last [...] flight, or almost flight</mark>, the most taxing and difficult thing, um yeah.
+I mean, less that 5% of SpaceX's resources are working on the Interplanetary Transport System, so it is very much a secondary or tertiary priority to [ascertaining] exactly what happened on the last mission _{AMOS6}_[^amso6failure], <mark>last [...] flight, or almost flight</mark>, the most taxing and difficult thing, um yeah.
 It would be incorrect to say it's anything other than our absolute top priority to understand exactly what went wrong there and what we can do to prevent anything like that in the future.
 [We've] eliminated all the obvious possibilities for what occurred there so what remains are the less probable answers.
-But anyway this is the [small gains] on a long road.
-There will probably be other failures in the future, and we've not lost a single contract as a result of the it, people in the launch business understand that is something happens with SpaceX it gets, I dunno, 100 times more press than if another rocket fails.
+But anyway this is the [small things] on a long road.
+There will probably be other failures in the future, and we've not lost a single contract as a result of the it, people in the launch business understand that is something happens.
+With SpaceX it gets, I dunno, 100 times more press than if another rocket fails.
 Maybe 1000.
 And so the public tends to think only our rocket fails but actually lots of rockets fail.

 14:27
 {:.muted.smaller.right}